jacgoudsmit/L-Star/README.md

 <tr><td>RESB</td><td>(Reset) pulled high via 3k3 resistor, connected to tact switch connected to GND for reset</td></tr>
 </table>

 The Github repository contains an emulator for the Apple-1 that works as described in the following sections.
+I'll be working on emulators for other systems soon; you should see the result probably early 2015.

 Clock
 -----
 The Propeller generates the clock for the 65C02 on the same output as the SCL pin of the EEPROM that stores the Propeller firmware.
-In order to keep the EEPROM from activating, it keeps the SDA pin high.
-The main program sets up a hardware clock that generates a 1MHz clock pulse.
+In order to keep the EEPROM from activating, the Propeller keeps the SDA pin high.
+The main program sets up a hardware clock that generates a 1MHz clock pulse, and the cogs that emulate the memory and I/O chips wait for the clock pin to go high and low, to synchronize with the 65C02.

 Memory Cog
 ----------
 The memory cog is in charge of emulating the ROM and RAM in the system.
 The main loop of the memory cog works roughly as follows:
 <ol>
 <li>Wait until the clock goes LOW.
 This is the start of a new cycle, the 65C02 puts the address on the address bus after a short time.</li>
-<li>While the 65C02 sets up the data bus, the Propeller switches the data bus pins to input mode.
-If it put something on the data bus during the previous clock cycle, it will be taken off now, and the required hold time after the clock goes low, will be satisfied.</li>
+<li>While the 65C02 sets up the address bus, the Propeller goes off the data bus by switching P0-P7 to input mode.
+If it put something on the data bus during the previous clock cycle, it will be taken off now, and the required data bus hold time, will be satisfied.</li>
 <li>The Propeller reads the pins and checks the R/~W pin to find out whether the 65C02 wants to read or write.</li>
 <li>The address is converted to a hub address, and the code checks to make sure that the 65C02 isn't trying to write into a ROM area.</li>
 <li>By now, the second half of the clock pulse has arrived.
 That means the 65C02 is either putting data on the data bus (write mode), or expects to see incoming data by the time the clock goes low again.
 The memory cog reads or writes the data bus from or to the hub.
 Then the main loop starts over again.</li>